gabriel-laet/api-docs/src/docs/corp/estimate/index.md

 Estimates
 ==========

-The estimate of the details of an inquiry need the following data:
+The estimate of an inquiry needs the following data:

 - city: Id of the city.
 Options available:
     - 1: Sao Paulo;